-- Building relationships of trust and understanding - Understanding triggers and finding solutions - If incidents do occur, defusing the situation and/or distracting the child wherever possible."
+- Building relationships of trust and understanding - Understanding triggers and finding solutions

+• If incidents do occur, defusing the situation and/or distracting the child wherever possible."

-This policy is underpinned by the shared commitment of all staff to achieve two main aims:
+This policy is underpinned by the shared commitment of all team members to achieve two main aims:

-- To ensure the safety and well-being of all members of the school community, and to maintain an environment which is conducive to learning where all can achieve and succeed - To ensure that suspension and exclusion is used as a last resort and that behaviour that may challenge is supported through the Positive Behaviour Support Policy (PBSP).
+- To ensure the safety and well-being of all members of the school community, and to maintain an environment which is conducive to learning where all can achieve and succeed - To ensure that suspension and exclusion is used as a last resort and that behaviour that may challenge is supported through the Person-Centred Neurodivergence Affirming Behaviour Policy.